max-sn/course_template_repository/README.rst

 Requirements
 ------------

-* A recente tex-live or Miktex installation
+* A recent tex-live or Miktex installation
 * git
 * The Auto 1 font, provided by Saxion.